 About

-In 2020, Executive Order 13960 established a requirement for federal agencies to publish an annual inventory of their artificial intelligence use cases.
+In 2020, Executive Order 13960 (later codified in the Advancing American AI Act) established a requirement for federal agencies to publish an annual inventory of their artificial intelligence use cases.
 However, this data is often difficult to access or search through, especially across different agencies.
 This website intends to make these files more accessible to the general public.

 Sources

 The initial data gets published by each individual agency on their own website.
 The Office of the Federal Chief Information Officer then consolidates the information into a single file.
-As of February 13, 2025, this consolidated file has not yet been published.
-In the meantime, Kevin Schaul, a journalist at the Washington Post, has created a consolidated file, which we use to populate the data on this site.
-The consolidated file can be found on GitHub.
+We perform our own merging of this data in order to standardize responses across years and across agencies.

 About us